-Amazon Web Services, an Amazon company, has announced that it will launch launching an Amazon CloudFront Edge location in Kenya.
+Amazon Web Services, an Amazon company, has announced that it will launch an Amazon CloudFront Edge location in Kenya.
 The edge location is expected to be operational in early 2020.

 Amazon CloudFront is a highly secure and highly available Content Delivery Network (CDN) that accelerates the delivery of applications, data, and videos to users worldwide, with high transfer speeds.
 Kenya is the latest country to be connected to AWS’s global infrastructure network, which is designed and built to deliver the most flexible, reliable, scalable, and secure cloud computing environment with the highest quality network performance available today.